osu-itis/capstone-chatbot/DEPLOYMENT.md

 - Existing Key-Pair within AWS to assign to both instances (the template will prompt for this)
 - The bot needs to be registered with Microsoft's Bot Framework [here](https://dev.botframework.com/bots/new)
-- You'll need both the App ID and an access key (which needs to be generated seperately) when creating the stack from the template.
+- You'll need both the App ID and an access key (which needs to be generated separately) when creating the stack from the template.
 - URL for the Relay (this is given to the chatbot instance so that is can communicate with the relay using https).
 - Full ARN for a pre-generated SSL certificate.
 This is used by both application load balancers.
 - A TOTP Key.
 This is Base32 (A-Z,2-7) and must be 32 characters long.
 You can run the file totpgenks.js with node to generate a valid key.
-- In CloudWatchLogs create a group named `NitroChatbot` and 2 streams within `UserLogs` and `RequestedAuths`.

 ### Creating the Stack